Wyoming Combined Loading Compression Test Fixture (ASTM D6641)

 Fig. 6: A Special Combined Loading Compression (CLC) Test Fixture with four alignment rods is shown at the left with a standard fixture to the right.

-Another view of the special fixture with four alignment rods of Fig. 6 is shown fully disassembled in the forground of Fig. 7, along with the spacer strips and a pusher strip for installing 1/2" and 1" wide specimens.
+Another view of the special fixture with four alignment rods of Fig. 6 is shown fully disassembled in the forground of Fig. 7, along with the spacer strips and a pusher strip for installing 1/2 in. and 1 in. wide specimens.
 A completely assembled fixture is shown in the background along with a standard fixture.
-This special fixture weighs 20 lb, approximately twice that of the standard fixture, and can accommodate specimens up to 2.5" wide, if desired.
-The clear space between alignment rods is slightly more than 1.2".
+This special fixture weighs 20 lb, approximately twice that of the standard fixture, and can accommodate specimens up to 2.5 in. wide, if desired.
+The clear space between alignment rods is slightly more than 1.2 in.

 Fig. 7: The Special Four-Alignment Rod CLC Fixture is shown completely disassembled in the foreground.
 An assembled fixture and a standard fixture are shown in the background.